Conservation Easements

 - Rare plant or animal communities

-Some easements include building envelopes — defined zones where limited development may be allowed.
+Some conservation easements include building envelopes — defined zones where limited development may be allowed.

 Myths & Facts